dimitropoulos/react-ui-roundup/README.md

 PLEASE SEE `markdown/generate-readme.ts` and the files in the `frameworks` directory if you would like to make changes :)
 ********************************************************************************
 -->
-> all of the above statistics were last updated Thu, 22 Jul 2021 20:31:23 GMT.
+> all of the above statistics were last updated Wed, 11 Aug 2021 17:50:17 GMT.
 For real-time data, [see the website](http://react-ui-roundup.dimitrimitropoulos.com).

 <!--
 ********************************************************************************